wajidalikhan/Project/README.txt

   Make sure you have properly generate SSK keys, if not please follow the link https://help.github.com/articles/generating-ssh-keys/

+  Generate the SSH keys
+  -- ssh-keygen -t rsa -b 4096 -C wajid@cern.ch

+  Check if the generated keys are present
+  -- ls -al ~/.ssh

+  Start the ssh-agent in the background
+  -- eval "$(ssh-agent -s)"

+  Add them to ssh agent
+  -- ssh-add ~/.ssh/id_rsa

+  Testing your SSH connection
+  ssh -T git@github.com

   List of various topics from Github https://help.github.com/index.html

   To creat a git repo from command line
   -- curl -u 'wajidalikhan' https://api.github.com/user/repos -d '{"name":"Hello"}'

+  Check if the git is installed if not, get it done like -- sudo apt-get install git

   To initialize a local working copy
   -- git init